Stock watch: Seahawks’ offense was awful, but defense did better than expected against the Bears

 There are lots of reasons for Wilson’s struggles but he has to be better.

-Grade: D.
+Grade: D

 RUNNING BACK